 Neither Compleat Restorations nor the insurance company could control the natural properties of water, but as a team, they did control trying to make the best possible decisions for the customer.

-Therein lies the moral of the story–always work as a team to manage the things you can control and do not get too hung up on the things you cannot control.
+Therein lies the moral of the story.
+Always work as a team to manage the things you can control.
+Do not give too much focus on the things you cannot control.
 Thanks to the teamwork of everyone involved, the skilled care center was dried and ready for repairs within a little more than a week.
 A job well done.

 Water & Flooding